 Journaling.
-Everybody’s talking about it.
-A lot of people are doing it.
-But you aren’t even entirely sure what it is; surely not just writing ‘things’ down?
-How on earth could that be of benefit to you and why on earth should you set aside the time to do it when your ‘to do’ list is already a never-ending story?
+Everybody’s talking about it and plenty of people are doing it.
+But what are the benefits of journaling?
+Isn’t it just writing ‘things’ down?
+How on earth could that do you any good, and why should you set aside time to do it when your to-do list is already never-ending?

-Writing is a left-brain activity; this side of the brain likes thinking in words.
-It is logical and analytical and likes order.
-Journaling fully engages the left-brain – and that frees up the right-brain to deal with non-verbal cues, to intuit and to tune into feelings.
-Both parts of the brain get to do what they are best at, and they get to do it in tandem; allowing you to better understand what you are thinking and feeling.
+Writing is a left-brain activity.
+This side of the brain likes thinking in words.
+It’s logical and analytical.
+Journaling fully engages the left-brain, freeing up the right-brain to deal with non-verbal cues, to intuit, and to tune into feelings.
+Both parts of the brain get to do what they’re best at, and they get to do it in tandem, allowing you to better understand what you’re thinking and feeling.

-Taking this a step further, the actual act of writing things down hugely increases focus and motivation, ultimately resulting in higher success rates in goal achievement and habit setting.
-If you just think something and don’t write it down, you’re only engaging the right-brain.
-However, the mere act of putting those words onto paper means that the left-brain is suddenly on-board too and the power of whole-brain activity is that it taps into the subconscious mind, allowing us to see things differently and feel more confident about the steps we need to take to achieve the desired change.
+Taking this a step further, the physical act of writing things down increases focus and motivation, making it easier to achieve goals and form habits.
+If you think something and don’t write it down, you’re only engaging the right-brain.
+The mere act of putting those thoughts down on paper means your left-brain is on-board too.

-More simply put, journaling makes us feel better.
-Just a handful of the things it can help with include:
+Simply put, journaling makes us feel better.
+Here’s a handful of things it can help with…

-- Improved self-awareness: Regular journaling will help you gain clarity about the situations and things that cause you to react emotionally; be that in a good way or a bad way!
-Only once you have this awareness are you able to take steps to actively engage with the things that make you feel good, and to disengage from those that make you feel bad.
+Improved Self-Awareness – Regular journaling will help you gain clarity about the situations and things that cause you to react emotionally – whether in a good way or a bad way!
+It’s only once you have this awareness that you’re able to actively engage with the things that make you feel good and disengage from those that make you feel bad.

-- Reduction of stress: The act of writing down how you are feeling, and about what is causing you to feel that way, helps to release the intensity of these feeling because the emotional and subjective right-side of the brain is instantly able to share the weight of your worries with the logical and rational left side.
+Reduction of Stress – Writing down how you’re feeling and what’s causing you to feel that way helps release the intensity of these feelings.
+The emotional and subjective right-side of the brain is instantly able to share the weight of your worries with the logical, rational left-side.

-- Improved relationships and conflict resolution: Writing about relationship issues or disagreements with other people, rather than just thinking about them, means that both sides of the brain work together to look objectively at the bigger picture and to find the most positive way forward.
+Improved Relationships and Conflict Resolution – Writing about relationship issues or disagreements, rather than just thinking about them, means both sides of the brain work together to look objectively at the bigger picture and find a positive way forward.

-- Increased problem-solving ability: The right-brain isn’t known to be great at problem-solving so if we’re just going over and over things in our head, we’re unlikely to get to the resolution.
-By writing things down, the logical left-brain engages and things generally become much clearer.
+Increased Problem-Solving Ability – The right-brain isn’t great at problem-solving, so if you’re only going over and over things in your head, you’re unlikely to reach a resolution.
+But by writing things down you engage the logical left-brain, making problems clearer and easier to overcome.